codegod100/logseq/pages/nonprofit funding.md

 	- "donate now" button
 	- [[peer to peer fundraising]]
 	- Major donors are a special category of individual donors.
 These are supporters with the financial means to give more than most.
 Each nonprofit defines major gifts differently.
 For a small nonprofit, $250 might be a major gift, while a larger organization may define it as gifts of $5,000 or more
+		- The process of courting and retaining major donors is often called “[[Moves Management]].”
 - [[grant proposal writing]]
 -
 -